 To determine if people are using your carousels, you can install a heatmap like Hotjar or Crazyegg and watch as people interact with your website.
 If you notice that none of them stop to scroll through your carousels, it’s a good idea to turn those slides into stacked slides.

-How to Incorporate Stacking Slides
+How to Incorporate Stacking Slides to Healthcare Websites

 Rather than redesigning your entire website, simply take the carousel or sliders you currently have and move them down the page.